ZafirProjects/DataVisualisation/README.md

 go run cmd/main.go
 ```

-The project should run on port 3000
+The project should run on port 3000<br>
-there are only two paths
-/
-/test
+To see all routes, check /server/routes.go